Collegeville Institute

 Multi-Religious Fellows Program

 These emerging leaders – from the Buddhist, Christian, Hindu, Jewish and Muslim communities – will meet with leaders from the world of government, business, education, criminal justice, health care and the non-profit sector.
-Gathering together regularly with these prominent professionals, over a two year time frame, the Fellows learn about the unique opportunities and challenges residents of Minnesota are expected to encounter in the decades ahead.
+Gathering together regularly with these prominent professionals, over a 21-month time frame, the Fellows learn about the unique opportunities and challenges residents of Minnesota are expected to encounter in the decades ahead.

 This program seeks NOT to stake out advocacy positions concerning particular issues.
-Rather, the goal is to help attune a group of younger religious leaders to the complexity of important civic issues of common concern.
+Rather, the goal is to help attune a group of early-career religious leaders to the complexity of important civic issues of common concern.
 By facilitating meetings and conversations that will enable these leaders to address difficult public matters in an informed and wise manner, we believe they and their communities will be in a position to significantly enhance public life.

 More in this Section